-Rock arts painted by the Jawoyn inhabitants.
+Rock arts were painted by the Jawoyn inhabitants.
 Such paintings sent you back 40,000 years ago.
 Imagine the history of this sandstone country.

 Day #4 – Litchfield National Park

 After the cruise at Katherine Gorge, we make haste to check out of Cicada Lodge as our next destination, the Litchfield National Park, is about 3.5 hours (310 km) drive away.
-This park spans some 1500 km² in size and is famous for its waterfalls and termites mounds.
+This park spans some 1500 km² in size and is famous for its waterfalls and termite mounds.
 This park visit marks the final phase of attractions in the outback before we return to Darwin on the homebound phase.

-We were treated to this sight of a mind-boggling gigantic “Cathedral Termites” mound in the Litchfield National Park.
+We were treated to the sight of a mind-boggling gigantic “Cathedral Termites” mound in the Litchfield National Park.
 This termites mound, in comparison with human beings (worker termites stands about 3mm in height), is the equivalent of 4 Burj Khalifas stacked on top of each other

 The reality of nature sets in, these are not termites but predatory ants attacking the termites through the mound ventilation holes.
 But the termites colonies are more than able to defend themselves.